Streams

 # Created stream my_stream (2fc5dc5a)

-Viewing the stream we just created
+Viewing the append stream we created

 decodable stream get 2fc5dc5a